E-Commerce Website Security: Top 14 Must-Have Cybersecurity Features

 Web Application Firewall or WAF protects the website or web app by analyzing the traffic between the application and the internet.

-A firewall protects the user data, the application from XSS (cross-site scripting), SQL injection and cross-site request forgery, etc.
+A firewall protects the user data of the application from XSS (cross-site scripting), SQL injection, cross-site request forgery, etc.

 A firewall is the need of the hour to suffice the mounting cyberattacks and help sustain the business.

 In today’s tech world, data is more important than cash in your wallet.
-Cash can be earned by you again but data once lost cannot be retrieved in the same proportion.
+Here, you can earn cash again.
+However, once you lose data, you cannot retrieve them in the same proportion.

 For businesses, data is their lifeline.
-They thrive on data and channelize their operations accordingly.
+They thrive on data and channel their operations accordingly.

 Since it is immensely important, protecting it is quite a task for businesses as cybercriminals are always on the lookout for data.

-The best way to protect your data is by creating a copy of it and save it on the cloud.
+The best way to protect your data is by creating a copy of it and saving it on the cloud.

 Cloud allows you to access your data anywhere at any time, making it extremely reliable.

 eCommerce is booming every day.
-New ways of marketing, selling, and attracting are getting invented to make life convenient for customers.
+New ways of marketing, selling, and attracting are in place to make life convenient for customers.

 Read Also: